anicolao/npa/README.md

 in the game Neptune's Pride easier so that you can focus on gameplay and diplomacy instead of spreadsheets and drudgery.

 More information coming to this README soon!

+## Development

+If you're interested in helping to code new features or bug fixes, give [DEVELOPMENT.md](DEVELOPMENT.md) a quick read.